You have many options for European kitchen designs. But why would you settle on Scandinavian?

 This is one of the most subtle ways to incorporate slightly stronger hues into your Scandinavian European kitchen design.
 The idea is to have clear contrasts between the different colors, with the colors naturally blending in together to form a homogenous look.

-Plus, the striking island adds warmth to the space, while serving as a focal point to the kitchen visuals.
+The striking island adds warmth to the space and is a focal point for the kitchen visuals.